justisg/DH150-JustisG/README.md

 ### 10 Heuristics
 #1: Visibility of System Status

 This site has a complete lack of any interactivity from the user, which I would argue is necessary for a useful recipe website.
 Despite frequent uploads from the author, there is no clear schedule or easily accessible information on new posts without following on additional social media sites.
 There is also no option to sign up for emails to get notified when there is a new recipe.
+A user can create an account, however this option is only made clear when they try to favorite a recipe for the first time.
+This lack of information and clarity definitely would lead to a lower amount of users with accounts.
 **Severity Rating**: 2/3

 #2: Match Between System and the Real World